kelsi2/swapi_doc/README.md

 ```

 We are accessing the `search` parameter which filters the `/people/` endpoint
-based on the terms we provide, in this case `luke+skywalker`.
+based on the terms we provide, in this case, `luke+skywalker`.

 The result looks like this: